g3gg0/esp32_battgauge_tool/README.md

-# i2c_shell: ESP32 I2C Command-Line Tool
+#     esp32_battgauge_tool: ESP32 I2C Command-Line Tool for battery gauge chips

-This project, `i2c_shell`, is an ESP-IDF application that provides a versatile command-line interface over Telnet for interacting with I2C devices using an ESP32.
+This project, `esp32_battgauge_tool`, is an ESP-IDF application that provides a versatile command-line interface over Telnet for interacting with I2C devices using an ESP32.
 It was initially created as a helper to read and write data from the TI BQ40Z555 battery gauge, which is commonly used in certain Acer battery packs.

 ## Story
 I received a notebook which was said to have trouble charging the battery.
 Power supply and battery were swapped and still no charging.